FuXiiOn/ac_internal/README.md

 ## Warning
 This was my first internal cheat, and I know the code is messy.
-I’ve learned more since creating this but haven't prioritized recoding this.
+I’ve learned more since creating this but haven't prioritized recoding it.

 > [!NOTE]